 Tâmpa hike and cable car

-The Tâmpa cable car climbs from the eastern edge of the Old Town to the small viewing platform at the summit.
-Five minutes up; the views span the entire Old Town pattern, with Postăvarul to the south and the Bârsa plain to the north.
-It runs daily through summer in a roughly 09:30 to 17:30 window — schedule slips happen in heavy weather and on Mondays for maintenance, so confirm before climbing the access path.
+The Tâmpa cable car climbs from the eastern edge of the Old Town to the small viewing platform at the summit — 573 m of line, covered in about two and a half minutes.
+The views span the entire Old Town pattern, with Postăvarul to the south and the Bârsa plain to the north.
+It runs Tuesday to Sunday, roughly 09:30 to 17:00, with the last ascent at 16:00, and it is closed on Mondays for maintenance.
+Plan around that: walking up expecting to ride back down on a Monday is the classic mistake.

 The other classic Brașov walk is Cetățuia — a 30-minute uphill from the Old Town to a small stone fortress on the hill north of the centre, used in the past as a citadel and now as a restaurant terrace with a sunset view across the rooftops.
 It’s the easier of the two walks and the better bet for travellers who don’t want a real hike.